atropos-null/LS/py109/py109_studyguide.md

 #### Immutable Default Arguments

-When an immutable object (like a string, integer, or tuple) is used as a default argument, it behaves as you might expect:
+When an immutable object (like a string, integer, or tuple) is used as a default argument, it behaves as one might expect:

 ```python
 def greet(name="Guest"):